OpenWork-NZ/mdwg/docs/_defs/class-MD_Identification.md

 ## Definition

-**basic information required to uniquely identify a resource or resources.**
+**Basic information required to uniquely identify a resource or resources.**

 ### ISO Requirements
 At least one [1..\*] [MD_Identification](http://wiki.esipfed.org/index.php/MD_Identification)  must be present in a metadata record.
 This must be instantiated as a `MD_DataIdentification` or `SV_ServiceIdentification` instance.